Selling a Vehicle

 Thousands and thousands of vehicles are sold in Missouri every year.
 As a seller, there are certain things you should know before you enter into the sale of a vehicle.
 When a transaction occurs between two private parties, there are certain legal responsibilities and a reporting requirement that became effective in 2006.

-When you sell a vehicle in a private transaction, between individuals, you have certain legal responsibilities.
+When you sell a vehicle, other than a trade-in or sale to a Missouri dealer, you have certain legal responsibilities.

 You must provide the following to the vehicle buyer:

 - Properly assigned Certificate of Title (see instructions);

 - *Safety inspection certificate, less than 60 days old;